Rock Radio Scrapbook

 Talent: TERRY STEELE

-You don't mess with a bear, and in Toronto radio for two decades nobody messed with THE Bear, Terry Steele.
 The Washington, D.C.-born deejay - whose real name was James Stromberg - rocked the Toronto airwaves from the early '70s at CHUM to the early '90s at CJEZ.
-In between, there was a stop at CKEY in the '80s.
+In between, there was a stop at CKEY in the late '80s and early '90s.
 But it was at CHUM, Steele really established himself.
-Arguably, he was the CHUM deejay who best suited the Drake-style format first introduced to CHUM in 1968.
-Tragically, Steele's life ended August 13, 1993, the result of a fall in a bathtub.
+Steele's life ended August 13, 1993, the result of a fall in a bathtub.
 He was taken far too soon and is remembered here.

 Hear the Terry Steele aircheck here.